pprevos/r4h2o/manuscript/r4h2o_05_statistics.md

 c) 0.3
 d) 7.34

 That's it for this quiz.
 If you get stuck, you can find the answers in the `quiz_03.R` file in the `casestudy1` folder, or watch the video below.

 {width: 60%, align: middle}
 ![Answers to Quiz 3.](https://youtu.be/oP3YnsB3sEs) {/quiz}

+## Further Study
+Graham McBride has written a comprehensive account of using statistical methods in water quality management: McBride, Graham B. *Using Statistical Methods for Water Quality Management: Issues, Problems, and Solutions*.
+Wiley Series in Statistics in Practice.
+Hoboken, NJ: Wiley-Interscience, 2005.

+The [next chapter](#ggplot) discusses how to visualise the results of your analysis.